Frequently Asked Questions About the COVID-19 Vaccine

 Q. Which vaccine is St. Luke’s Hospital using?

 A. St. Luke’s is administering FDA approved vaccines and those currently approved for use under Emergency Use Authorization.
-This includes the Pfizer-BioNTech Vaccine (Comirnaty), which is FDA approved for those 16+, and available under EUA for those 5-15 years of age, and the Moderna vaccine and Janssen (J&J) vaccine, which are available under EUA for those 18+.
+This includes the Pfizer-BioNTech Vaccine (Comirnaty), which is for those 5 years of age and up, and the Moderna vaccine (Spikevax), which is available for those 18 and up.
 These vaccines have undergone rigorous testing from the Food and Drug Administration to ensure safety and efficacy.

 All of these vaccines are highly effective in preventing severe COVID-19 illness and hospitalizations.